 The entrance fee to Sekumpul waterfall is 20k / $1.4 per person which you pay in a ticket booth towards the end of the path just before you reach the stairs.

 I have to warn you, both my mum and I were very frightened by some dogs living close to the ticket booth.
 They were barking and barking so loud and seemed quite aggressive.
 The locals told us not to worry but we both found the experience to be very scary.
 So much so that we paid 20k to be driven back up after we finished exploring the waterfall.
-One of the dogs ran after the scooter and actually scratched my foot with his teeth.
 And I have to state that I’m a dog lover and very used to stray dogs.
 I haven’t been frightened by dogs in Bali like this before.

 After a couple of steps, there is a small path on your left from which you get the most beautiful view of the falls.
 That’s where I shot the photo with me in it as you can see above.
 If there’s already someone occupying that spot, don’t worry, there’s another viewpoint a little further down.
 We were lucky enough to have both viewpoints all to ourselves as we got there before 8 am as I mentioned above.